 'This is a democracy': Int'l court may be next for Duterte

-Rep. Gary Alejano, fourth from right, watches as members of the Justice Committee stand up to be counted as they vote during a hearing on the impeachment complaint that he filed against Philippine President Rodrigo Duterte at t... .
-FILE - In this April 29, 2017 file photo, Philippines President Rodrigo Duterte gestures while addressing the media following the conclusion of the 30th ASEAN Leaders' Summit in Manila, Philippines.
+Rep. Gary Alejano, fourth from right, watches as members of the Justice Committee stand up to be counted as they vote during a hearing on the impeachment complaint that he filed against Philippine President Rodrigo Duterte at the House of Representatives in metropolitan Manila, Philippines on Monday, May 15, 2017.
+Philippine lawmakers have killed the impeachment complaint accusing President Rodrigo Duterte of crimes against humanity for the thousands of people who have died in his anti-drug crackdown.

 Discussions